TommyP-7/NoGrindMod/README.md

 ### Item Changes
 - Added RED text colour to all gems.
 - Added PURPLE text colour to Rejuvenation/Full Rejuvenation Potions.
 - Added a custom item called "Runic Elixir" to all Gamble NPCs.
-They can be bought for 50,000+ Gold and when right clicked, they give you a random rune based on your character level.
+They can be bought for 50,000+ Gold and when cubed, they give you a random rune based on your character level.
 This also adds to Gold being a direct factor in acquiring gear while also remaining optional.
 It is also a new Horadric Cube ingredient.
 - In order to spawn Diablo Clone, you need to sell 1 Nagelring/Manald Heal/Nokozan Relic, not 1 Stone of Jordan.
 - Modified Gheed's Fortune to provide a flat 400% boost to Gold Find (thus shortening grinding periods).
 - Tome of Town Portal, Tome of Identify, Key stacks raised to 500 (from 20 and 12 respectively).